 We charge our bank partners platform fees in exchange for usage of our AI lending platform, which includes collection of loan application data, underwriting of credit risk, verification and fraud detection, and the delivery of electronic loan offers and associated documentation.
 We also charge referral fees to our bank partners in exchange for the referral of borrowers from Upstart.com.
 Referral fees are charged to bank partners on a per borrower basis upon origination of a loan.
 For bank partners that use our loan funding capabilities, these fees are charged net of any fees the bank partner charges Upstart.
 Upstart pays these bank partners a one-time loan premium fee upon completion of the minimum holding periods.
 Upstart also pays bank partners monthly loan trailing fees based on the amount and timing of principal and interest payments made by borrowers of the underlying loans.
 See "Note 2.
-Revenue" to our consolidated financial statements included in this prospectus for more information about loan premium fees and trailing fees.
+Revenue" to our consolidated financial statements in Part II, Item 8 of this Form 10-K for more information about loan premium fees and trailing fees.